nickyiliwang0000/h/applied-javascript/callback-functions.md

 	console.log(`I finished ${chore}.`);
 	reward();
 }

 const getDollars = function(){
 	console.log(`You earned $1.`);
 }

 doChores('sweeping floor', getDollars);
-//outputs
+// outputs
-//"I finished sweeping the floor."
+// "I finished sweeping the floor."
-//"You earned $1."
+// "You earned $1."
 ```

 In this case `getDollars` is a callback function.